Entropy-based random quantum states: Introduction

 \section{Introduction}

 \

 Random matrix theory plays a key role throughout quantum information theory \cite{collins2016random} and is a core theoretical tool for studying many-body chaos \cite{d2016quantum}.
 One application is as a mathematical framework for characterising random quantum states in finite dimensional systems \cite{zyczkowski2011generating}, which are represented by normalised, positive density matrices.
-Random density matrices capture the typical properties of mixed quantum states such as the entanglement statistics of subsystems in high dimensional Hilbert spaces \cite{page1993average,hayden2006aspects,vznidarivc2006entanglement,aubrun2014entanglement,vivo2016random,bhattacharjee2021eigenstate,chang2019evolution,bianchi2022volume}.
+Random density matrices capture the typical properties of mixed quantum states such as the entanglement statistics of subsystems in high dimensional Hilbert spaces \cite{page1993average,hayden2006aspects,vznidarivc2006entanglement,nadal2010phase,aubrun2014entanglement,vivo2016random,bhattacharjee2021eigenstate,chang2019evolution,bianchi2022volume}.
 They are also a main ingredient in Bayesian state inference and discrimination tasks, where random state ensembles can be used to construct uninformative priors \cite{buvzek1998reconstruction,sentis2010multicopy,schmied2016quantum,granade2016practical,lohani2023demonstration,Boeyens2025}.
 Further applications include models of quantum chaos \cite{kubotani2008exact,demkowicz2004global,sarkar2021generation}, deep thermalisation \cite{sherry2025mixed,yu2025mixed}, black hole physics \cite{page1993information,kudler2021relative}, and many-body work extraction \cite{hovhannisyan2024concentration}.

 Statistical measures over random density matrices can be constructed with recourse to the geometry of quantum state space \cite{bengtsson2017geometry}.
 There are currently two studied geometric-induced ensembles over states known as the Hilbert-Schmidt \cite{zyczkowski2001induced,zyczkowski2003hilbert} and Bures-Hall measures \cite{hall1998random,slater1999hall,sommers2003bures}.
-Both ensembles have known procedures for generation and can each be obtained from the subsystem of a global random pure state \cite{al2010random,zyczkowski2011generating}.
-However, there is scope for exploring further types of ensembles from the wide family of possible metrics over density matrices \cite{petz1996monotone}, and it remains an open question to understand which ensembles are most appropriate for characterising randomness in different types of physical system.
+Both ensembles have known procedures for generation and can each be obtained as subsystems of a global random pure state \cite{al2010random,zyczkowski2011generating}.
+However, there is scope for exploring further types of ensembles from the wide family of possible metrics over density matrices \cite{petz1996monotone}, and it remains an ongoing question to understand which ensembles are most appropriate for characterising randomness in different types of physical system.